-Important Dates for the Hasarde family
+Early History of the Hasarde family

 This web page shows only a small excerpt of our Hasarde research.
 Another 56 words (4 lines of text) are included under the topic Early Hasarde History in all our PDF Extended History products and printed products wherever possible.

 Hasarde Spelling Variations

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Hasarde has been recorded under many different variations, including Hazard, Hasard, Hassard and others.